Page last updated 06 August, 2026.

 Overall:

-However, other stats of this gun are very unimpressive, with unimpressive HEAT penetration, bad gun handling, mediocre aim time, and fairly average dispersion.
+However, other stats of this gun are very unimpressive, with low HEAT penetration, bad gun handling, mediocre aim time, and fairly average dispersion.

 Overall its a good gun, as the great firepower balances out the poor handling, and you can deal out damage very quickly with this tank.